Manage Networking on Confluent Cloud

 Confluent Cloud supports the following networking solutions:

-• You can access Confluent Cloud Dedicated clusters through secure public endpoints, Private Link connections, VPC/VNet peering, or AWS Transit Gateway.
+• Dedicated clusters are accessible through secure public endpoints, Private Link connections, VPC/VNet peering, or AWS Transit Gateway.

 If you use Private Link, your cluster will not have public endpoints, and you can only access your cluster from Private Endpoints in accounts you have registered with Confluent Cloud.